git-cloner/codegeeker/README.md

 If it is C, C++, Go, JavaScript, Java, etc., enter { in the VScode editor to display the generated candidate code fragment.

+if you enter ! then codegne use openai ChatGPT(just test!!)

 ## Implementation principle

 Enter triggerCharacters (:or {), post current line to the backend (https://github.com/git-cloner/codegen) to generate the code, and the backend uses salesforce's CodeGen model (https://github.com/salesforce/CodeGen) to generate the code snippet.